-Continuing Education
+School of Continuing Education

-CONTINUING EDUCATION (ADULT EDUCATION) COURSES
+SCHOOL OF CONTINUING EDUCATION (ADULT EDUCATION) COURSES

-Noncredit courses are designed to meet the needs and capabilities of those students who do not desire or need to obtain college unit credit.
+Noncredit courses are designed to meet the needs and capabilities of those students who do not desire or need to obtain college unit credit or who need further preparation for credit-level work.
 These courses provide developmental, occupational and other general education opportunities.
 Courses and programs are defined categorically under the California Education Code, Section 84711, whereby state funding is authorized for specific categories.
 Categories currently provided by Mt.
-SAC noncredit include: Basic Skills (including tutoring), English as a Second Language, Citizenship, Programs for the Handicapped, Vocational Courses, Programs for the Older Adult, and additional courses qualified for adult education curricula.
+SAC noncredit include: Basic Skills (including tutoring), English as a Second Language, Citizenship, Programs for the Adults with Disabilities, Vocational Courses, Education for Older Adults, and additional courses qualified for adult education curricula.